 The MA in Philosophy will give you a thorough grounding in the core knowledge and skills required for philosophical research, while also allowing you to pursue your own philosophical interests in depth.

-Bristol ranks as one of the top ten philosophy departments in the UK, and as the strongest department in the UK for Mathematical Logic and Philosophy of Biology and as amongst the top two or three for General Philosophy of Science; Decision, Rational Choice and Game Theory; and Philosophy of Mathematics (Philosophical Gourmet Report, also QS University Rankings).
+Bristol ranks as one of the top ten philosophy departments in the UK in the Philosophical Gourmet Report and QS University Rankings.
 Our staff have diverse research interests and expertise across a wide range of philosophical areas (see our research pages).

 The MA is an exciting programme that provides an opportunity to design a path to match your philosophical interests.
 You will take three core taught units plus three additional units that you will select from a range of options.
 Your dissertation is an opportunity to work on an extended and original piece of research on a topic of your choosing, with guidance from a research supervisor.
 You will develop a deep knowledge and understanding of key areas of philosophy and a sophisticated ability to critically evaluate and assess philosophical theories.